Mi Abuelo

 ripple-topped stream in its best suit, in the ground.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-Alberto Ríos has used imagery in this poem such as “that his fever is cooled now underground”, “I look down the pipe, sometimes, and see a” and “ripple-topped stream in its best suit, in the ground.”
+1. Imagery: Imagery is used to make readers perceive things involving their five senses.
+For example, “that his fever is cooled now underground”, “I look down the pipe, sometimes, and see a” and “ripple-topped stream in its best suit, in the ground.”

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.